 - ¼ cup sugar

-- 12 ounces pale, summer ale or IPA (I used Sierra Nevada Summerfest)
+- 12 ounces pale, summer ale or Pilsner (I used Sierra Nevada Summerfest)

 I was not compensated for this post, I was given a free trip without expectation or obligation.
 All opinions are my own.